kun-wang/kun-wang.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D. in Quantum Information Theory
+    - course: Ph.D. in Computer Science
       institution: Nanjing University
       year: 2019
     - course: Visiting Student Supported by CSC